ceschini/memcached/docs/CLIP/reports/ours_prompt_ensemble_process.md

 ## General Process

-In order to improve CLIP classification of genders "Male" or "Female" in the FairFace dataset, we are trying to combine age, race and gender in a single prompt, later grouping it by the original gender labels.
+In order to improve CLIP classification of genders "Male" or "Female" in the FairFace dataset, we propose an ensemble of age, race and gender in a single prompt, later grouping it by the original gender labels.
 This process involves saving both image and text embeddings, later applying the softmax as classification and selecting the most prominent result.
 The steps required for this outcome are as follows:

 1. Generate a list of prompts
 2. Save image and prompts embeddings